 And the potential for growth is huge.
-Mathew compares the well-over \$10 sales, and that date could vary depending billion market for business intelligence analytics to the CRM market before Salesforce turned it upside down.
+Mathew compares the well-over \$10 analytics to the CRM market before Salesforce turned it upside down.
 "CRM was an active and significant market back in early 2000s.
 Salesforce came in and disrupted both the high end and low end of the market very significantly," Mathew said.
-"The next big area of disruption in the business intelligence analytics space comes when companies like Alteryx bring more an ability to target dissatisfied customers affordable and innovative alternatives to the traditional BI vendors."
+"The next big area of disruption in the business intelligence analytics space comes when companies like Alteryx bring more the traditional BI vendors."